latestchatty/simple-chatty-server/doc/api.md

 Events allow the server to inform the client of any changes that are made, which the client would need to know to keep its local copy of the chatty up to date.
 The following list describes all of the event types:
 - `"newPost"` – A new post has been added.
 - `"categoryChange"` – The category of an existing post has been modified.
-- `"serverMessage"` – The server administrator wants to display a message to all connected users.
+- `"lolCountsUpdate"` - LOL counts changed.

 The category change event encompasses the following three things that may happen to a post after it is initially made:
 - The post may be nuked (removed from the chatty).
 - If the post was previously nuked, then it may be unnuked (reinstated in the chatty).
 - The post may be flagged with a moderation category like "informative".

-All three events are considered a change to the post's category.
+These are considered a change to the post's category.
 To make this work, the standard set of categories (ontopic, nws, stupid, political, tangent, informative) is augmented with the special flag "nuked".
 This gives us a nice way to represent nukes, unnukes, and flags the same way: as a change to the post category.

 ### GET /v2/getNewestEventId
 Gets the most recent event in the database.